Gertobin11/album-review/README.md

 - As a user I want t see the sites statistics, to see the users tastes in music
 - As a site owner I want to see the sites statistics so I can gear future features to match the users

+## UX

+### Colour Scheme

+The site colour scheme is based around having dark backgrounds, with a dark overlay on some background pictures.
+This is then contrasted with bright CTA buttons links and content boxes.
+The contrasting colours are the default gold and a bright red (#ee4b2b)

+### Typography

+The fonts chosen for this site are 'Eczar' for headings and titles.
+Then for the main text and paragraphs 'Arapey' is used.

+### Layout

+THe Layout for this site relies on Flex for the dynmaic layouts.
+Alot of this was learned from [Kevin Powell](https://www.youtube.com/channel/UCJZv4d5rbIKd4QHMPkcABCw).
+In more static and structured places like index.html grid was used.
+Again I learned most of this from [Kevin Powell](https://www.youtube.com/channel/UCJZv4d5rbIKd4QHMPkcABCw) and also [WEB Dev Simplified]()